 Place the hamburger patties back into the refrigerator until ready to grill or pan-fry while the grill (or pan) preheats.

 Once heated, add the burgers to the grill and cook for 4 minutes on the first side.
+If using a skillet, cook for 3 minutes.

 Video